philippneugebauer/SimpleController/README.md

 ### Required Adaption:

-Add to your language files translations for the following symbols:
+Add to your language files translations for the following symbols which are appended after the model's name:

     your_language:
-      successful_creation
+      successful_creation: has been created
-      successful_update
+      successful_update: has been updated
-      successful_deletion
+      successful_deletion: has been deleted
-      unsuccessful_deletion
+      unsuccessful_deletion: could not deleted

 ### License